 These are some of the cybersecurity threats that political leaders are facing.
-With the rapid evolution of technology, it’s essential for them to stay up-to-date on the latest threats and how to protect themselves and their organizations.
+With the rapid evolution of technology, they must stay up-to-date on the latest threats and how to protect themselves and their organizations.

 Ransomware encrypts data on a victim’s computer that demands payment to unlock the data.
 The attack is becoming increasingly common and can be very costly for organizations.

 Phishing attacks involve sending emails to unsuspecting victims with links or attachments that contain malware.
 These attacks can be very effective at obtaining sensitive information from individuals.
-Emails or messages appear from a trusted source but are from hackers, designed to trick the user into revealing sensitive information.
+Emails or messages appear from a trusted source but are from hackers, designed to trick users into revealing sensitive information.